 Imputation.
 In all administrations of SASS, all items with missing values are imputed for records classified as interviews.
 SASS uses a two-stage imputation procedure.
 The first-stage imputation uses a logical or deductive method, such as:

 In addition, some inconsistencies between items are corrected by ratio adjustment during the first-stage imputation.

 The second-stage imputation process is applied to all items with missing values that were not imputed in the first stage.
 This imputation uses a hot-deck imputation method, extracting data from a respondent (i.e., a donor) with similar characteristics to the nonrespondent.
 If there is still no observed value after collapsing to a certain point, the missing values are imputed using a clerically imputed value or automated algorithm.

 Several changes were made over time, largely due to budgetary reasons.

 Design Changes from 1999–2000 to 2011–12:

-SASS is being re-designed into the National Teacher and Principal Survey (NTPS), which will be administered for the first time in 2015–16.
+SASS was re-designed into the National Teacher and Principal Survey (NTPS), which was administered for the first time in 2015–16.